 Alvin and the Chipmunks were originally a recording phenomenon.
 Created by Ross Bagdasarian and initially appearing under the name Dave Seville and the Chipmunks, Bagdasarian put together a Christmas record The Chipmunk Song (1959) using ordinary singing voices played sped-up to create the high-pitched voices of the chipmunks.
 The song was a hit and the Chipmunks soon became a mass phenomenon.
 Bagdasarian even used to perform the songs live using puppets to play the chipmunks.
 There have been to date some 40 Alvin and the Chipmunks records released.
 The concept was later spun out into an animated tv series The Alvin Show (1961-2), although this was not a huge success.
 After Ross Bagdasarian’s death in 1972, the copyright was taken over by his son Ross Bagdasarian Jr who mounted the successful animated tv series Alvin and the Chipmunks (1983-90).
 (In later seasons, this was renamed The Chipmunks Go to the Movies with each episode spoofing a popular film hit).
 This also led to several animated film spinoffs with the theatrically released The Chipmunk Adventure (1987) and a host of tv specials including Alvin and the Chipmunks Meet Frankenstein (1999), Alvin and the Chipmunks Meet the Wolfman (2000), Little Alvin and the Mini-Munks (2003) and then of course this live-action film.

-Indeed, director Tim Hill seems to have specialised in these kinds of live-action talking animal frolics, having previously directed Muppets from Space (1999), Garfield: A Tale of Two Kitties (2004) and subsequently Hop (2011) with a talking Easter Bunny and Grumpy Cat’s Worst Christmas Ever (2014), as well as written the animated The Spongebob Squarepants Movie (2004), which could probably be considered a talking animal film if anyone can ever work out what species Spongebob is, and produced the live-action tv series 100 Deeds for Eddie McDowd (1999-2002) concerning a teen who is turned into a dog plus the film version of Walking With Dinosaurs (2013).
+Indeed, director Tim Hill seems to have specialised in these kinds of live-action talking animal frolics, having previously directed Muppets from Space (1999), Garfield: A Tale of Two Kitties (2004) and subsequently Hop (2011) with a talking Easter Bunny, Grumpy Cat’s Worst Christmas Ever (2014) and The SpongeBob Movie: Sponge on the Run (2020), as well as written the animated The Spongebob Squarepants Movie (2004), which could probably be considered a talking animal film if anyone can ever work out what species Spongebob is, and produced the live-action tv series 100 Deeds for Eddie McDowd (1999-2002) concerning a teen who is turned into a dog plus the film version of Walking With Dinosaurs (2013).

 Alvin and the Chipmunks is symptomatic of all the worst parts about these live-action talking animal fantasies – cute talking animals throwing off irritatingly smartass one-liners like bad stand-up comics; lots of cutsie scenes with them frolicking and running around, doing human-like things; and especially the animals making lots of contemporary culture reference gags.
 This latter is highly inconsistent depending on the requirements of the gag of the moment – one minute the chipmunks are innocent about the ways of human culture and technology, the next they are firing off gags about healthcare plans and singing human pop songs.
 There are a good many poop and goo jokes.
 The trailer for the film has my back up even before I went in the door and the squeaky high-pitched helium balloon voices of the chipmunks started to become incredibly irritating after about five minutes of watching the film.